Idol (Yoasobi song): Worldwide

 Music critic Motohiko Tokuriki compared the success of "Idol" to Fujii Kaze's "Shinunoga E-Wa", which was a hit overseas in 2022, and commented that it "has the potential to be a big step for the Japanese music industry in that it has clearly seen the world from the beginning and has been successful."
 Two weeks after its release, Yoasobi's distributor The Orchard reported that "Idol" had been streamed and viewed over 100 million times.
 The song first entered the Billboard Global Excl.
 US at number 135 for the issue dated April 22, 2023, within two days of tracking and then surged up 130 spots to number five the next week.
 Following the English version release and spent the first six of seven weeks in the top ten, the song rose atop the Global Excl.
 US—collecting 24,000 digital sales and 45.7 million streams in that week—becoming the first-ever Japanese-language song to top the chart, and stayed on it for three non-consecutive weeks.
 On the Billboard Global 200, "Idol" debuted at number 14 dated April 29, 2023, and peaked at number seven nine weeks later, setting a new record as the highest position by Japanese act on the chart at that time, surpassing Lisa's "Homura" (8).
-Yenezu's "Iris Out" later broke the record in 2025 with number five on the Billboard Global 200.
+(Note: Kenshi Yonezu's "Iris Out" broke the "Idol" record in 2025 to become the highest peak on the Billboard Global 200 with number five.)

 According to Luminate, as of June 2023, "Idol" had been streamed 722.71 million times worldwide in both audio and video platforms.
 In the inaugural week of September 14, 2023, the song debuted at number one on the Billboard Japans newly launched Global Japan Songs Excl.
 Japan, which tracks the most streamed and digitally sold Japanese songs outside Japan in over 200 territories, and topped for 12 non-consecutive weeks.
 The song was the highest charted song at number 42 and 19 on the 2023 year-end Global 200 and Global Excl.
 US, respectively, the highest Japanese song in history.
 For music streaming services, the song reached number one on the global charts of both Apple Music and YouTube Music.
-On Apple Music, the song was the eighth most streamed song globally in 2023, the best-performing Japanese act, and the 291st most listened song of all time, during 2015–2025.
+On Apple Music, the song was the eighth most streamed song globally in 2023, the best-performing Japanese act, and the 291st most-listened-to song of all time, during 2015–2025.
 The International Federation of the Phonographic Industry (IFPI) reported that "Idol" was the nineteenth best-selling song in 2023, earning 1.01 billion subscription streams equivalents globally.